open-cogsci/osdoc/content/pages/manual/eyetracking/pygaze.md

 For an example of how to use the PyGaze plug-ins, see the PyGaze template that is included with OpenSesame.

-Below is an example of how to use PyGaze in a Python `inline_script`.
+Below is an example of how to use PyGaze in a Python INLINE_SCRIPT.
 For a list of available functions, see [Function overview].

 ~~~ .python
 # Create a keyboard and a canvas object